 "The league so far has gone well and we're in a good position.
 We just now need to make sure we kick on, keep our concentration and keep playing our football the way we are."

-Despite strolling through their Champions League group and finishing in top spot with ease, United were awarded with arguably the toughest draw possible in the first knockout round against Real Madrid
+Despite strolling through its Champions League group and finishing in top spot with ease, United was awarded with arguably the toughest draw possible in the first knockout round against Real Madrid.

-However, Ferguson believes they will have a great chance of winning the competition if they can get past Jose Mourinho's Spanish champions.
+However, Ferguson believes it will have a great chance of winning the competition if it can get past Jose Mourinho's Spanish champion.

 He continued: "No doubt about that at all.
 You needn't fear anyone if you win that.
 I look at the competition this year and there are four teams we have to pay attention to.